rogerhu/compsci_guides/Insert-into-a-Binary-Search-Tree.md

     - Read the problem description carefully and clarify with your interviewer if you see this (or a different tree problem) in an interview
 - Choosing the incorrect traversal type
     - Try to walk through the problem by hand and see the order in which you are processing the nodes.
 This will clue you into the type of traversal necessary
+    - Suppose you chose level order traversal, where would you insert the node into the binary search tree?

 ## 4: I-mplement